 This measure uses division to get the percentage value.

 Add the measures into the Tooltips of the chart visual.

 After that, when you hover over a customer, you can see how much their Sales were worth and how they compare to the average amount.

 These visuals are responsive to the slicers in your canvas.
 You can utilize them to get data from different time periods and directions.

 This tutorial shows the comparison of values between the Top N and Average Of Others values in Power BI.

-The difference of the values is essential in monitoring the performance of your products.
+The difference in the values is essential when monitoring the performance of your products.
 It helps you create more strategies to improve your sales.
-You may use this technique to improve and accomplish the sales goals in your organization.
+You can use this technique to improve and accomplish the sales goals in your organization.